-According to Article 22 of the Foreign Nationals’ Right to Work Act, No. 97/2002, certain individuals are exempt from requiring a work permit under this Act and are permitted to work in Iceland without restriction, i.e. without having to be issued with a work permit and work as a self-employed individual, should they so choose.
-If the employer or the foreign national is unsure if the below exemptions apply to them, The Directorate of Labour should be contacted for further information.
+According to Article 22 of the Foreign Nationals’ Right to Work Act, No. 97/2002, certain foreign nationals are exempt from requiring a work permit under the Act and are permitted to work in Iceland without restriction, i.e. without having to be issued with a work permit and are permitted to work as a self-employed individual, should they so choose.
+If the employer or the foreign national is unsure if the below exemptions apply to them, The Directorate of Labour should be contacted in all circumstances for further information and guidance.

 The following foreign nationals are exempt from requiring a permit to work in Iceland: